gleam-lang/website/writing-gleam/command-line-reference.md

 `gleam lsp`

-Run the language server, to be used by editors.
+Run the language server.
+Typically you would not run this command yourself, instead your text editor would call it for you as it can speak the language server protocol.

 ## `publish`